Friday, June 15, 2018

 World Cup Opener on the Black Sea

-So, after 16 days of travelling though eight different countries, the World Cup began for me here, in Odessa, on the Black Sea Coast, sat next to my old football guru mate from Nottingham University, Boro.
+So, after 16 days of travelling though eight different countries, the World Cup began for me here, in Odesa, on the Black Sea Coast, sat next to my old football guru mate from Nottingham University, Boro.
 Most beautiful plan in der verld!

 Black Sea - Черное море